 This is a one year program, and the cost of joining is not much more than going to the movies once a month or a few visits to Starbucks.
 If you're wondering if the cost is worth the investment, you should read the comments on this Facebook post.
 Over a dozen teachers who have already signed up for the club shared why they think it's totally worth the subscription fee.
 You can pay in quarterly installments, or skip the recurring charges and pay a one time fee for the full membership.
 Once your year is up, you will have ongoing access to all the club resources at no further cost.
 Click here to learn more.

 The 40 Hour Teacher Workweek Club is only open twice a year for new members.
-The current open enrollment period ends on January 4th.
-Click HERE to check it out now!
+The next open enrollment period will be start at the end of June, but you can click here to check it out now.

 If you're interested in learning more about the club, sign up to join my Facebook group, Teachers Working Smarter.
 You can ask me and other club members questions about the group and learn first hand what a difference the strategies have made for others!